 The subtle message behind this proverb was this: though the fathers ate the sour grapes it was the children who actually tasted it.
 The Israelis believed that because of the sins of their fathers, they as the children were doomed to suffer the consequences (19).

 19 “Yet you say, ‘Why should the son not bear the punishment for the father’s iniquity?’
 When the son has practiced justice and righteousness and has observed all My statutes and done them, he shall surely live.
 (Ezekiel 18:19 NASV)

-Even if they repented, God would not restore them back to the nation of Israel because they were punished for the father’s sinful behavior.
+Even if they repented, God would not restore them back to Israel because they were punished for the father’s sinful behavior.

 However, in this chapter, God speaks against this notion saying that at any point the children can choose to break free from the generational curse.
 God prophesied through Ezekiel that each Israelite would be judged for their own sins (vs 18-22) – the key to ending this cycle was taking responsibility for their actions.